 - Biophotonic Therapy forms a central component of the science of biophotonics.
 Its mechanisms have important implications for pharmacology, physiology, immunology, and neuroscience.

 - Biophotonic Therapy is the leading phototherapeutic treatment of infectious diseases.
+BT is arguably the single best model of the activation of the entire immune system in the treatment of infectious disease.
 Its mechanisms of action are the same for all pathogens.
 There is no evidence that any microbe has ever developed resistance to BT.
+BT is especially effective in the treatment of disseminated infections.

-- The refusal of the medical establishment to fund testing of Biophotonic Therapy as a treatment of HIV/AIDS and other infectious diseases that kill millions of poor people worldwide is a shocking instance of criminal negligence that should be condemned by all who learn of it.
+- The decades-long refusal of the medical establishment to fund testing of Biophotonic Therapy as a treatment of HIV/AIDS, tuberculosis, malaria, and other infectious diseases that kill millions of poor people worldwide is a shocking instance of criminal negligence that should be condemned by all who learn of it.